 SocialBook User Guide

-By providing a comprehensive way to store the personal details of those they are helping, as well as functionalities to make the information managing process efficient, SocialBook streamlines the process for social workers.
+By providing a comprehensive way to store the personal details of those they are helping, as well as functionalities to make the information managing process efficient, SocialBook streamlines the process for these social workers.

 SocialBook is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, SocialBook can get your contact management tasks done faster than traditional GUI apps.